 NASA’s Supercomputer Predicts When the World Will End, Mentions the Year

-• NASA’s latest supercomputer simulations have revealed that Earth may become uninhabitable far sooner than previously expected
+• NASA’s latest supercomputer simulations have disclosed that earth may become uninhabitable far sooner than previously expected

-• The study, conducted with Toho University, warns that rising solar radiation and climate change could destabilise the planet’s environment within centuries
+• The study, conducted with Toho University, warned that rising solar radiation and climate change could destabilise the planet’s environment within centuries

-• As oceans evaporate and oxygen levels decline, scientists urge urgent action and exploration of interplanetary survival strategies
+• As oceans evaporate and oxygen levels decline, scientists canvass urgent action and exploration of interplanetary survival strategies

-A groundbreaking study conducted by NASA, in collaboration with Toho University in Japan, has revealed alarming projections about when the world will end.
+A groundbreaking study conducted by NASA, in collaboration with Toho University in Japan, has shown alarming projections about when the world will end.

-NASA supercomputers reveal how rising solar radiation could accelerate Earth’s environmental collapse.
+NASA supercomputers disclose how rising solar radiation could accelerate Earth’s environmental collapse.

-Climate change and declining oxygen levels threaten human survival long before the Sun becomes a red giant.
+NASA's fresh study with Toho University in Japan shows climate change and declining oxygen levels threaten human survival.
 Photo credit: Jonathan Sullivan/GettyImages

 Source: Getty Images